husarion/panther_ros/panther_manager/CONFIGURATION.md

   - `service_name` [*input*, *string*, default: **None**]: ROS service name.
 - `CallTriggerService` - allows calling the standard **std_srvs/Trigger** ROS service.
 The provided ports are:
   - `service_name` [*input*, *string*, default: **None**]: ROS service name.
 - `ShutdownHostsFromFile` - allows to shutdown devices based on a YAML file.
 Returns `SUCCESS` only when a YAML file is valid and the shutdown of all defined hosts was successful.
 Nodes are processed in a semi-parallel fashion.
 Every tick of the tree updates the state of a host.
 This allows some hosts to wait for a SSH response, while others are already pinged and awaiting a full shutdown.
-If a host is shutdown it is no longer processed.
+If a host is shutdown, it is no longer processed.
 In the case of a long timeout is used for a given host, other hosts will be processed simultaneously.
 The provided ports are:
   - `shutdown_host_file` [*input*, *string*, default: **None**]: global path to YAML file with hosts to shutdown.
-- `ShutdownSingleHost` - allows to shutdown a single device.
+- `ShutdownSingleHost` - allows to shut down a single device.
 Will return `SUCCESS` only when the device has been successfully shutdown.
 The provided ports are:
   - `command` [*input*, *string*, default: **sudo shutdown now**]: command to execute on shutdown.
   - `ip` [*input*, *string*, default: **None**]: IP of the host to shutdown.
   - `ping_for_success` [*input*, *bool*, default: **true**]: ping host until it is not available or timeout is reached.